JohanWes/vodlibrary/README.md

 **Prerequisites:**
 - Node.js installed and added to your system PATH.
+- **FFmpeg**: Required for video processing (thumbnail generation, video dimension extraction).
+Download from [ffmpeg.org](https://ffmpeg.org/download.html) and ensure `ffmpeg` and `ffprobe` executables are in your system's PATH.
+On Windows, you can install via Chocolatey: `choco install ffmpeg`.

 **Installation:**
 1. Open a Command Prompt or PowerShell **as Administrator**.